kvfi/old_kvfi/resources/files/posts/GrandTaxiExperiment.md

  - traffic engineering
 online: true
 ---
 __Before starting__ I want to hint at the pains I went through during this experiment and how data has been a real affliction to gather.
-I did a lot of back office work, like building models, running simulations, doing some [computational sociology](https://en.wikipedia.org/wiki/Computational_sociology) (which is not extensively developed here), and to be fully honest, this essay is a pretty good example of an [“is–ought problem”](https://en.wikipedia.org/wiki/Is%E2%80%93ought_problem).
+I did a lot of back office work, like building models, running simulations, doing some [computational sociology](https://en.wikipedia.org/wiki/Computational_sociology) (which is not extensively developed here, perhaps I'll add the deatails later on), and to be fully honest, this essay is a pretty good example of an [“is–ought problem”](https://en.wikipedia.org/wiki/Is%E2%80%93ought_problem).
 This is why, and considered my leaning for strong evaluation, I labbeled this article epistemic level under “almost-believed” (the first of its kind), as it might be ameliorated to some degree.
 I hope to come back at this article at a later time and, if possibly, review some of the points I believe do need some additional investigation.

 ----